John Chiles

-John Chiles (born October 9, 1988) is a gridiron football wide receiver who is currently a free agent.
-He was signed by the New Orleans Saints as an undrafted free agent in 2011.
-He played college football at Texas.
+John Chiles (born October 9, 1988) is an American former professional football wide receiver.
+He played three years of professional football in the Canadian Football League, and spent time over three seasons with NFL and Arena Football teams.
+Prior to that he played college football at Texas.

-He has also been a member of the St. Louis Rams, Jacksonville Sharks, Toronto Argonauts, Chicago Bears, Saskatchewan Roughriders and Hamilton Tiger-Cats.
+He was at times a member of the New Orleans Saints, St. Louis Rams, Jacksonville Sharks, Toronto Argonauts, Chicago Bears, Saskatchewan Roughriders and Hamilton Tiger-Cats.

-Early years
+Early life

-Chiles attended Mansfield Summit High School in Arlington, Texas where he was coached in football by Kyle Geller.
+Chiles attended Mansfield Summit High School in Arlington, Texas.
 He was a prep All-American and two-time district 4-5A MVP who was also a four-time honor roll student.
 During his four years in high school, he was a starter for three years; at both quarterback and wide receiver.
 In his final two years in high school, he totaled 2,036 yards passing, 694 yards receiving, 1,248 yards rushing.
-He was invited to play in the 2007 U.S. Army All-American Bowl.
+He finished his high school career in the 2007 U.S. Army All-American Bowl.

 Chiles was a highly touted recruit out of high school.
 ESPN and Dave Campbell's Texas Football listed him on their top recruits list.
 Athlon Sports listed him at wide receiver position and ranked him the 31st best recruit in 2007.

 Besides playing football, Chiles also lettered three years in basketball and two years in track and field.